01-edu/public/docs/reviews.md

 ## Context

-Only unblocked bonus exercises can be reviewed, which are the last items of a quest.
+Only unblocked bonus exercises can be reviewed, which are usually the last items of a quest.
 Bonus exercises are available in quests 02 / 03 / 04 / 05 / 07 / 08 / 09.
 <img width="1073" alt="Screenshot 2019-10-17 at 02.43.31" src="img/reviews/Screenshot 2019-10-17 at 02.43.31.png">

-Making a review involves 2 students who are gonna review each other's exercise.
+Making a review involves 2 students who are goning to review each other's exercise.
 Each user has to :

 - **check** the code of the other one on Github
-- **bet** if it's gonna fail or succeed in the Review interface
+- **bet** if it is going to fail or succeed in the Review interface
 - **run** his own exercise in the Review interface to give a result to compare with the bet, and state if it was right or wrong

 ## Usage